My Quiet Kitchen

 Ingredients

-• ½ small/medium head of green cabbage - about 12 ounces
+• half of a medium head of green cabbage - about 12 ounces

-• approx. 1 teaspoon Cajun seasoning, optional - or use another spice blend you enjoy
+• 1 teaspoon Cajun seasoning - or another spice blend, such as harissa, za'atar, or curry powder

 Instructions

-• If starting with a whole head of cabbage, discard any loose or wilted leaves from the outside.
-Slice in half through the core.
-Then slice one half into 4 or 5 equal-size wedges so that each wedge has some core holding it together.
+• If you're starting with a whole head of cabbage, discard loose or wilted leaves from the exterior, and trim off the very bottom of the core.
+You now have a flat base to rest against the cutting board for stability.
+For cabbage steaks, slice from the top down into 1-inch thick slices (it's easiest to start near the center and work your way out).
+For wedges, slice the cabbage in half through the core.
+Then slice one of the halves into 4 or 5 equal-size wedges so that each piece has some core holding it together.
 Save the other half of the cabbage for another dish, or prepare two batches in the air fryer.

-• Coat both sides of the wedges with lemon juice (I used half of a lemon for 4 wedges), then sprinkle with Cajun seasoning and a pinch of salt and pepper.
+• Coat both sides of the cabbage with lemon juice, then sprinkle with your seasoning of choice and a few generous pinches of salt and pepper.

-• Arrange the wedges in the air fryer.
-Cook for 8 to 10 minutes or until the cabbage is as done as you like.
+• Arrange in a single layer the air fryer.
+Cook for 8 to 10 minutes or until the cabbage is crisp-tender and charred around the edges.
 You can flip the cabbage at the halfway point if you like, but it isn't necessary.
-Some of the exterior bits will blacken.
-This is okay!
-Either eat or discard; it's up to you.

-• Serve hot with an extra squeeze of fresh lemon, if desired.
-Enjoy the cabbage leaves but discard the core if it's too tough.
+• Serve hot with an extra squeeze of fresh lemon.
+Enjoy the cabbage leaves, but discard the core if it's too tough.

 Notes

-Season the cabbage the same way, then place on a baking sheet.
+Cut and season the cabbage as described above, then place on a baking sheet.
 Bake in a preheated 425 degree oven for about 25 minutes, carefully flipping the wedges at the halfway point.

 Air fryer cabbage is best served immediately, but leftovers can be refrigerated for later.
-Reheat it in the air fryer, making sure to add more water to the bottom, or in a microwave.
-Not freezer-friendly.
+Reheat cabbage in the air fryer, making sure to add more water to the bottom, in a skillet, or in the microwave.
+Freezing is not recommended.

 Estimated Nutrition (per serving)